giki-fse/ce442-lab/manual.md

 ```

     Root: 2.0

 ## Lab 3: Solutions of Equations in One Variable

 ### Fixed Point Iteration

-Fixed point iteration is a numerical method used to find solutions to equations of the form $ x = g(x) $, where $g$ is a function.
+Fixed point iteration is a numerical method used to find solutions to equations of the form $x = g(x)$, where $g$ is a function.

 #### Steps